drkvogel/retrasst/notes/big-list.md

  * General
     * Box Retrieval
         * Select * from c_box_retrieval b order by b.section, b.rj_box_cid
     * Sample (cryovial) Retrieval
         * Select * from c_box_retrieval b, l_cryovial_retrieval c where b.rj_box_cid = c.rj_box_cid order by b.section, c.position
  * As retrieval lists will always specify destination boxes, chunk size can be based on the number of cryovials allocated to each box
- * Columns should be displayed in Russian doll order, left to right: site, location, vessel, shelf, structure, slot, box, position
  * If required, the secondary aliquots appear at the end of the retrieval plan for each chunk – they may never be needed
     * TODO
  * a panel displaying sort order for both Create List and Retrieval Assistant
     * Kind of
  * sort by location
     * Via column clicks and/or sorter panel
- * location should include site+position+name+layout, as it does in StoreMan’s storage browser.-
-    * OK

  * chunking -  Allow the user to divide up the list
     * TODO
  * save changes with the option of going back to re-order if necessary.